Frequently Asked Questions

 Any inquiries regarding the status of an appeal, writ proceeding, or pending motion will be answered by a person in the clerk’s office who is trained to answer general questions regarding the status of a case or of a particular pending matter such as a motion.
 However, please read the applicable Nevada Rules of Appellate Procedure or Supreme Court Rules and, if necessary, annotations to the rules before calling.
 The Court’s staff is not available to do your research or read the rules to you.

-Additionally, individuals may use the public portal to view and print documents filed in the Supreme Court.
-To access the public portal, go to the main Supreme Court web page and click on “Case Search.”
+Additionally, individuals may use the public portal to view and print documents filed in the Appellate Courts.
+To access the public portal, go to the main Appellate Courts web page and click on “Case Search.”
 Searches may be conducted by docket number or by participant name.
 Nearly all documents are available online, with the exception of documents deemed confidential or sealed by court order.
 There is no charge for access to the public portal.

 Can I talk with a Justice directly, or write them a letter?

-Members of the bar and the public should not contact the Justices, their law clerks or Central Staff attorneys directly regarding any matters related to cases pending before the court.
+Members of the bar and the public should not contact the Supreme Court Justices or Court of Appeals Judges, their law clerks, or Central Staff attorneys directly regarding any matters related to cases pending before the court.
 All questions and letters should be directed to the Clerk’s Office.

 How do I obtain copies of documents in the court’s files?